LuizHNLorena/QualitativeClustering/README.md

                      -lilocplex -lconcert -lcplex -lm -lpthread -std=c++11
 ```

+For more information regarding settiing up CPLEX on Linux/Mac/Windows:

+* **Compiling on LINUX/MAC:** You can follow the rules defined in [Setting up CPLEX on GNU/Linux](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.7.1/ilog.odms.cplex.help/CPLEX/GettingStarted/topics/set_up/GNU_Linux.html)
+to compile it on Linux/Mac.

 * **Compiling on WINDOWS:** The rules defined in [Setting up CPLEX on Windows](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.7.1/ilog.odms.cplex.help/CPLEX/GettingStarted/topics/set_up/Windows.html) can be used to compile it on Windows environment.

+## Installation

 ### Compiling [LPCreator.h](LPCreator.h)